bmspinelli/budgeted-sensor-placement/README.md

 Also, the repository contains the extended version of [1].

-For any question, suggestion or comment please write to Brunella Spinelli [2].
+For any question, suggestion or comment please write to Brunella Spinelli.

 ### Implementation
 * __sensor_placement/prob_err.py__